NATS: high-performance cloud-native messaging

 NATS is a messaging server originally created by Derek Collison (ex Cloud Foundry, VMware) in 2010 in Ruby, rewritten in Go in 2012.
 The backing company is Synadia Communications.
 Apache 2.0 licence.

-In March 2018 NATS enters the CNCF Sandbox; promoted to Incubating in 2019.
+In March 2018 NATS enters the CNCF Sandbox.
 Development continues with focus on performance and simplicity.

 Features